Skip to content

 \(k\) Nearest Neighbor

-represents each record as a datapoint with \(m\) dimensional space, where \(m\) is the number of attributes
+Represents each record as a datapoint with \(m\) dimensional space, where \(m\) is the number of attributes

 Requirements